 I first discovered Steve Aoki a couple years ago on Instagram and found that he had millions of followers and traveled the world as a DJ.
 Other than that, all I knew was that his signature move was throwing a sheet of cake into the audience.

 View this post on Instagram

 Later on, I decided I wanted to study Steve’s life more and rise to success to see if I could take something of value away.
-I related to him as an Asian American, and music used to be a strong part of my life as a teenager.
-The music industry is very competitive, so it’s impressive that he’s made such a mark.
+I relate to him as an Asian American, and music used to be a strong part of my life as a teenager.
+The music industry is competitive, so it’s impressive that he’s made such a mark.
 When I have this feeling, I often check if that person wrote a book.
 Often, I’m surprised to find they have.
 Steve just released a book called Blue: The Color of Noise, which is a memoir.